awslabs/aws-c-io/README.md

 The job of the implementer is to process the data in msg and either notify a user or queue a new message on the slot's write queue.

-`size_t update_window (size_t size_)`
+`int update_window (size_t size_)`

 Update Window is invoked by the slot when a framework level message is received from a downstream handler.
 It only applies in the read direction.
 This gives the handler a chance to make a programmatic decision about what its read window should be.
-The return value will be passed to the next adjacent handler.
+Upon receiving an update_window message, a handler decides what its window should be and likely issues a window update message to its slot.
+Shrinking a window has no effect.
+If a handler makes its window larger than a downstream window, it is responsible for honoring the downstream window and buffering any data it produces that is greater than that window.

 `int shutdown_notify (int error_code_)`

 Shutdown notify is invoked by the slot when a framework level message is received from an adjacent handler.
 This notifies the handler that the previous handler in the chain has shutdown and will no longer be sending or receiving messages.
-Upon sending a shutdown_notify message, that handler and slot will be removed from the channel.
+The handler should make a decision about what it wants to do in response, and likely begins its shutdown process (if any).
+Once the handler has safely reached a safe state, if should issue a shutdown_notification to the slot.

 `int shutdown_direction ( enum aws_channel_direction dir_)`